Cadillac de Ville series: Fifth generation (1977–1984)

 1977 was Cadillac's 75th anniversary, and saw the introduction of the downsized DeVille coupes and sedans.
 These new cars featured a higher roofline, resulting in a vehicle that was over 9 in shorter, 4 in narrower, and 1/2 ton lighter than the previous year, but with a larger trunk and more headroom and legroom.
 These were also the first DeVilles ever to be marketed without fender skirts over the rear wheels.
 The old door pull straps returned for 1977-80.
 The 500 in^{3} V8 (which produced 190 horsepower) was replaced for 1977 by a 180-horsepower 425 in^{3} V8 variant of similar design.
-The reduction in size and weight was implemented to improve fuel economy and emissions as a result of the United States Federal Government passage of Corporate Average Fuel Economy regulations.
+The reduction in size and weight was implemented to improve fuel economy and emissions in response to the United States Federal Government's passage of Corporate Average Fuel Economy regulations.